 9. Include Fun Activities for Social-Emotional Learning

 One great way to focus on what has happened to your students in the last year and a half is to include social-emotional activities in your lessons.
 By doing this, you will promote mental health, hope, and positivity in your class by allowing your students to focus on the things that have impacted them.
 There are much great journaling, drawing, and discussion activities that can promote this learning in your room.
+Some kids may struggle to stay focused all day.
+Make a box of quiet fidget toys available to those who need it.

 10. Focus on the Positive!